 Capstone projects enable students to apply fundamental concepts and skills to real-world health challenges.
 Capstone projects include a field experience and a final project.
 Both the field experience and final project must represent work completed independently of a course (with the exception of an honors thesis).

-- Field experiences may be done at a domestic or international institution working on population health or health equity issues.
+- Field experiences may be done at a domestic or international institution working on global health and health equity issues.

 - Clinical shadowing may not be used to fulfill the field experience requirement.

 - All research must be conducted under the supervision of a faculty member or a site supervisor and be directly applicable to a global health challenge.
 Basic laboratory research may not be counted for the requirement.

 - All Global Health Initiative Internships are pre-approved for field experiences.

 - International travel and/or funding from the Dickey Center or other Dartmouth centers are not required.

 Candidates complete a written paper or project synthesis report.
 Candidates may not submit an internship report for the capstone paper.
 Students may select one of the following projects:

 - 1500-2000-word paper on a global health topic related to student's field experience and coursework;

 - Op-ed written on a global health topic related to the student's field experience and coursework accompanied by reflective essay;